Baptism (for Adults)

 Process

-Adults preparing for baptism go through a process known as Rite of Christian Initiation of Adults (RCIA).
+Adults preparing for baptism go through a process known as Order of Christian Initiation of Adults (OCIA).
 Persons discerning their call to become Catholic generally attend classes for one year prior to the Easter Vigil.
 All adults are baptized at the Easter Vigil, and receive the sacrament of Confirmation immediately after their baptism.
 Adults then receive Eucharist for the first time during the same liturgy.

 Schedule